 Food Time Comments Breads, Cakes Bread, buns or rolls (1 piece) Sweet rolls (approx. 12 oz.)
 1/2 min.
 3 to 6 min.
 Rearrange after half the time.
 Fish and Seafood Fillets, frozen (1 lb.)
 Shellfish, small pieces (1 lb.)
 9 to 12 min.
 3 to 7 min.
 Place block in casserole.
 Turn over and break up after half the time.
 Fruit Plastic pouch - 1 or 2 (10-oz. package) 3 to 7 min.
 Meat Bacon (1 lb.)
 Franks (1 lb.)
 Ground meat (1 lb.)
 Roast: beef, lamb, veal, pork Steaks, chops and cutlets 3 to 6 min.
 3 to 6 min.
 5 to 8 min. per lb.
 11 to 16 min. per lb.
 5 to 10 min. per lb.
 Place unopened package in oven.
 Let stand 5 minutes after defrosting.
 Place unopened package in oven.
 Microwave just until franks can be separated.
 Let stand 5 minutes, if necessary, to complete defrosting.
 Turn meat over after first half of time.
 Use power level 1 .
 Place unwrapped meat in cooking dish.
 Turn over after first half of time and shield warm areas with foil.
 After second half of time, separate pieces with table knife.
 Let stand to complete defrosting.
 Poultry Chicken, broiler-fryer, cut up (21⁄2 to 3 lbs.)
 Chicken, whole (21⁄2 to 3 lbs.)
 15 to 22 min.
 20 to 28 min.
 Place wrapped chicken in dish.
 Unwrap and turn over after first half of time.
 After second half of time, separate pieces and place in cooking dish.
 Microwave 2 to 4 minutes more, if necessary.
-Let stand a few minutes to finish the foreign.
+Let stand a few minutes to finish defrosting.
 Place wrapped chicken in dish.
-After half the time, unwrap and turn chicken are standard warm process with fail.
-To complete defrecting run and turn to icken Cornish hen Turkey breast (4 to 6 lbs.)
+After half the time, unwrap and turn chicken over.
+Shield warm areas with foil.
+To complete defrosting, run cold water in Cornish hen Turkey breast (4 to 6 lbs.)
 9 to 16 min. per lb.
-5 to 10 min. per lb. over.
-Shield warm areas with foil.
-To complete defrosting, run cold water in the cavity until giblets can be removed.
+5 to 10 min. per lb. the cavity until giblets can be removed.
 Place unwrapped hen in the oven breast-side-up.
 Turn over after first half of time.
 Run cool water in the cavity until giblets can be removed.
 Place unwrapped breast in microwave-safe dish breast-side-down.
 After first half of time, turn breast-side-up and shield warm areas with foil.
 Defrost for second half of time.
 Let stand 1 to 2 hours in refrigerator to complete defrosting.